ben-polanco/portfolio-site/user_stories.md

 # Sprint Stories
-- [ ] Block out the About & Hire Me sections
+- [x] Block out the About & Hire Me sections
-- [ ] Align the building titles better
+- [x] Place headlines for experiences/buildings on map and align them
 - [ ] Make experiences dynamic so I can pass a new icon, name, and container data to each building